-Before you apply, you’ll need to talk to an independent agent who can assess your sport, and your risk classification.
+Before you apply, you’ll need to talk to an independent agent who can assess your sport and your risk classification.
 Each insurance company takes different precautions, and some may be open to extreme sports more than others.
-You’ll likely need to complete some sort of questionnaire before you application is submitted, to ensure the best possible chance of a favorable rating.
+You’ll likely need to complete some sort of questionnaire before your application is submitted, to ensure the best possible chance of a favorable rating.

 The process may take slightly longer than normal, and you may be required to show proof of any licensing, education or additional skill set you have which makes you less of a liability when you are participating in your craft.
 The better log you have of your activity, the better.